-For the period 2014-2016, we estimated an average of 1,732 deaths per year caused by CRC.
-These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2] and the Global Burden of Disease 2016 cause list, which has been classified using the International Statistical Classification of Diseases and Related Health Problems (ICD) [3,4].
+For the period 2014-2016, we estimated an average of 4,200 deaths per year caused by TBLC.
+These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
+To classify deaths the GBD 2016 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
 The NRS register of deaths has a Community Health Index (CHI) number attached to each death, which allows for demographic data such as gender, geographical area of residence and age at death to be established for each individual.

-Included in the total CRC mortality count deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
-These ill-defined deaths are causes of death that have been coded with ICD10 codes in vital registers but for the purposes of burden of.
+Included in the total TBLC mortality count are deaths that have come from what are termed illdefined causes of death in burden of disease studies.
+These ill-defined deaths are causes of death that have been coded with ICD-10 codes in vital registers but for the purposes of burden of disease studies, are not regarded as sufficiently specific causes of death.
 In SBoD, these ill-defined deaths are redistributed amongst specific causes of death across the burden of disease cause list based on the secondary causes of death recorded on the death certificate.
 For a small number of cases, where there was no additional information relating to secondary causes of death, the individual's clinical history was evaluated to inform the target cause for redistribution.
-For CRC, approximately 6% of the mortality count comes from these ill-defined deaths.
-For this reason, the number of deaths due to CRC which have been reported are different from that of officially reported sources.
+For TLBC, approximately 4% of the mortality count comes from these ill-defined deaths.
+For this reason, the number of deaths due to TLBC which have been reported are different from that of officially reported sources.
 Further explanation of this method is available in the Invited chapter of The Registrar General's Annual Review of Demographic Trends [5].